 The Rangers take a 2-0 lead into the third period.
 Hull assists on a goal by Chico Maki that makes it 2-1 and ends a Chicago goal drought that lasts more than 11 periods.
-With New York defenseman Harry Howell in the penalty box, Hull gets the record by taking a straightaway slap shot that beats goaltender Cesare Maniago for a power-play goal at 5:34.
+With New York defenseman Harry Howell in the penalty box, Hull gets the record by taking a straightaway slap shot that beats goalie Cesare Maniago for a power-play goal at 5:34.

 The game stops while the Blackhawks mob Hull and the packed house erupts.

-1935: The St. Louis Eagles defeat the Detroit Red Wings 3-2 in their final home game of the 1934-35 season.
+1935: The St. Louis Eagles defeat the Red Wings 3-2 in their final home game of the 1934-35 season.
 The Eagles fold at the end of the season, and the NHL does not have a team in St. Louis again until 1967.

 1961: Five years before setting the single-season record for goals, Hull scores the 100th of his NHL career in a 6-2 Blackhawks loss to the Montreal Canadiens at Chicago Stadium.
 He becomes the third-fastest to 100 goals, trailing Richard and Jean Beliveau.